sass/sass/doc-src/SASS_REFERENCE.md

   for displaying the Sass filename and line number.
   Automatically disabled when using the `:compressed` output style.

-{#trace-option} `:trace`
-: Show a full traceback on error.

-{#json_err-option} `:json_err`
-: When set to true, errors are written to stderr in JSON format.
-  This implies --trace.

 #### JSON format
-: All warnings and errors have a `type`, `message`, and `backtrace`.
+All warnings and errors have a `type`, `message`, and `backtrace`.
 Some may have some additional fields pertinent to the particular warning.

     {
         "type": ["warning", "WarningType"],